Rianvy/blog/content/english/portfolio/autosteamgifts/index.md

 ## 📌 About the project

 The goal was to turn a manual Steam Gift fulfillment routine into a controlled and observable workflow.
 A seller connects a pool of sender accounts, creates products, and configures the shop.
 The system then processes new payments, moves every order through an explicit state machine, and shows the buyer live delivery progress.

+The project was originally built for sale — a turnkey self-hosted solution for launching your own Steam Gift shop.
+It will be available for purchase soon.

 The product combines three connected parts: